commands

 Description

-This command is based on open transaction script published by Paul Randal.
+This command is based on the open transaction monitoring script published by Paul Randal.

 Reference: https://www.sqlskills.com/blogs/paul/script-open-transactions-with-text-and-plans/